Ostorlab/KB/MOBILE_CLIENT/IOS/_HARDENING/ATS_MALFORMATTED/description.md

 The issue stems from an incorrect or malformed structure within the `NSExceptionDomains` configuration.
 The `NSExceptionDomains` structure is expected to follow a specific format, which includes a dictionary of domain names or IP addresses, each associated with a dictionary specifying various security-related attributes such as `NSIncludesSubdomains`, `NSExceptionAllowsInsecureHTTPLoads`, `NSExceptionMinimumTLSVersion`, and `NSExceptionRequiresForwardSecrecy`.
-The non-conformity with this expected structure may lead to security vulnerabilities or unexpected behavior in the application.
+Failing to conform with this expected structure may lead to security vulnerabilities or unexpected behavior in the application.

 #### Correct example :

-=== "Xml"
+=== "XML"
  ```xml
     <dict>
         <key>NSExceptionDomains</key>